cardinalcss/cardinalcss/README.md

 * Breaking backwards compatibility increments `major`, while resetting `minor` and `patch`.
 * New code that does not break backwards compatibility increments `minor`, while resetting `patch`.
 * Bug fixes and other small changes increment `patch`.

-## Contributing

-Is something broken?
-Do you have ideas or feature requests?
-Please [submit an issue](https://github.com/cbracco/Cardinal/issues/new) here on GitHub.
-Or, if you are feeling especially motivated, write some code and submit a pull request!

-**IMPORTANT**: Before doing a bunch of work, please consult the [CONTRIBUTING.md document](https://github.com/cbracco/cardinal/blob/master/CONTRIBUTING.md), which gives detailed instructions on how to contribute to this project.
-If you do not follow the instructions, your code will probably not make it into this project.

 ## License